List Your Property

 Plan a Wedding

 Amanda Shackleton, of Sayulita Bridal Beauty, has over 20 years experience in the fashion industry as a hair & makeup artist.
 After having lived and worked all over the world, she recently decided it was time to slow down her pace of life, and after a visit to Sayulita, she immediately thought, “this is the place.”
-She started looking for a house, and just last month, bought Casa Amanecer, which is also a vacation rental.
+She started looking for a house, and just last month, purchased one.

 How did your passion for hair and makeup develop?

 Well, it was actually a fluke.
 My dad is an artist, a painter, and his work studio was attached to the house when I was growing up in New Jersey.
 I spent a lot of time there and would paint some, but I never considered myself an artist or a creative person (until I started doing hair /makeup).
 After high school, I went to college in Milwaukee, Wisconsin, thinking I would go into a 9-5 career, but after 2 years I still didn’t know what I wanted to do for a living.
 I didn’t realize it then, but all my friends would end up in my dorm room asking me to help them get ready and borrow from my wardrobe.
 I always loved fashion, but never thought of it as a career path.
 It was actually my parents who said I should take a year off and think about a more artistic career.
 My parents, both Brits, decided to move back to the UK, so I went to London to give myself a year off, which was very eye opening for me.
 Here I was in this big, international city, living with eight hairdressers who were from all over the world.
 This is where my interest in hair and makeup began.

 How did you get your start in the industry?